Wentworth Women’s Institute

 All About the WI

 Wentworth WI was formed in 1985 and is part of the South Yorkshire Federation of Women’s Institutes (SYFWI) and the National Federation of Women’s Institutes (NFWI).
-In 2011 Wentworth had 49 members.
-Meetings are held on the 2nd Thursday of each month in the Village Hall, (formerly known as the Mechanics Institute), Main Street, Wentworth at 7.15 pm for a 7.30 pm prompt start.
+In 2015 Wentworth had 39 members.
+Meetings are held on the 2nd Thursday of each month in the Mechanics Institute, Main Street, Wentworth at 7.15 pm for a 7.30 pm prompt start.
 Visitors are always welcome.

 ACTIVITIES – The Committee organises various functions during the year, which include outings, theatre trips and social evenings.
 We join in village activities and usually have a stall at any local charity fair to raise funds.
 Our ongoing Millennium Project is collecting litter, planting spring bulbs and keeping the footpaths clear in the Memorial Wood.
 We sited a litterbin on the back lane near the gate leading on to Hague Lane, which is emptied by local members.